Noel Valladares

-Noel Eduardo Valladares Bonilla (born 3 May 1977 in Comayagua, Honduras) is a Honduran former football goalkeeper, who last played for Liga Nacional team Olimpia.
+Noel Eduardo Valladares Bonilla (born 3 May 1977) is a Honduran former professional footballer who played as a goalkeeper.

 Valladares is Honduras' third most capped footballer of all time, after Amado Guevara and Maynor Figueroa.

 Club career

 Valladares started his career at local club Real Comayagua, and made his professional debut in 1997 with F.C.
 Motagua.
 In 2003, as a third-choice keeper{Clarify} at Motagua he entered as a striker in an injury-plagued derby with Olimpia.
 He scored a header and played few more games as a striker before returning into goalkeeper duties with Motagua and then Olimpia.

 After for so many years playing for Olimpia, on 7 November 2016 he announced that he would officially end his career, then after losing to Motagua in the semifinals of the Apertura 2016 on 4 December 2016, he officially retired from playing after 19 years since he began his career with Motagua in 1997.